Finnish president, PM in favour of joining NATO ‘without delay’

 – Next steps –

-“It is 100-percent certain that Finland will apply and quite likely that it will be a member by the end of the year,” researcher Charly Salonius-Pasternak of the Finnish Institute of International Affairs told AFP before Thursday’s announcement.

-Neighbouring Sweden is also contemplating joining the military alliance and the two countries are widely expected to present a joint bid.
+Finland and Sweden have long cooperated with NATO, and are expected to be able to join the alliance quickly.

+NATO Secretary General Jens Stoltenberg said Thursday Finland’s entry would be “smooth and swift”.

-For Finland, the next step is for the President and Ministerial Committee on Foreign and Security Policy — a body made up of the president, prime minister and up to six other cabinet ministers — to meet on Sunday.
+The next step is for Finland’s President and Ministerial Committee on Foreign and Security Policy — a body made up of the president, prime minister and up to six other cabinet ministers — to meet on Sunday.

-The committee will make the formal decision for Finland to submit an application, with the proposal then presented to parliament.
+The committee will make the formal decision whether to submit a Finnish application.

+The proposal will then be presented to parliament for a debate, which is expected to take place on Monday.

-After an official bid is submitted to the alliance, lawmakers in all 30 NATO member states would need to ratify its application, a process that can take months.
+After an official bid is submitted to the alliance, negotiations get underway.
+Lawmakers in all 30 NATO member states then need to ratify Finland’s application, a process that can take months.

 “The NATO secretary general has said that this process will take between four and 12 months.
 My own impression is that it might be closer to four months than 12 months,” Haavisto said.